jincheng9/R-in-Action/part1/notes.md

 dir.create(foldername)
 # run R script
 source('file.R')
-# print the output to console
-source('file.R', print.eval=TRUE)
-# or use print() to print anything you want to print to the console, for example
+# use print() to print anything you want to print to the console, for example
 a <- 2
 print(a)
 # print all commands to console